 ERIC is the US government's education database, and is free to access.
 Click the "full text available on ERIC" box underneath the search bar if you only want to see what you have full text access to without a library subscription.

 Europe PMC is a repository of life sciences articles, abstracts, and preprints from around the world.
 It also includes patents, NHS clinical guidelines, and a grant finder that searches for grants from the 29 agencies that support Europe PMC.

 Many fields have begun using preprint servers.
 A preprint is a paper that has not yet gone through peer review.
 Since the peer review process can take a very long time, some authors choose to upload their papers to these servers, so that other researchers can benefit from the study.
 You may be familiar with arXiv, the important preprint server for physicists that has been around since the 90s.

 - bioPreprint: search several preprint databases at once via HSLS's search tool

 Open Access means that a paper or journal is available online to read for free, without a subscription.
 An entire journal may be OA, or a journal may have some articles that are OA and others that are behind a paywall.
 There are different types of open access - some journals ask the author to pay a publishing fee, while others get outside funding and will publish articles for free.
 Many OA journals are peer reviewed and very highly regarded.
-You can learn more about open access, or go straight to reading OA articles:

 - PLOS: PLOS, the Public Library of Science, publishes various journals including PLOS Medicine, PLOS Pathogens, and PLOS Neglected Tropical Diseases